 While we are part of this national church denomination, our church (and every UCC church) is autonomous.
-We financially support the national organization which acts as a gathering center where all UCC church come together to discuss issues which may affect each and every individual church.
+We financially support the national organization, which acts as a gathering center where all UCC church come together to discuss issues that may affect each and every individual church.
 Unlike other denominations, national UCC proclamations are non-binding – serving as guideposts to the thinking of the collective organization.

 The United Church of Christ encompasses churches from four very distinct historic backgrounds.
-Our background – our congregational roots – were planted firmly in with the Pilgrims of Plymouth Plantation and the Puritans of the Massachusetts Bay Colony.
+Our background – our congregational roots – is planted firmly with the Pilgrims of Plymouth Plantation and the Puritans of the Massachusetts Bay Colony.

-The UCC has a proud History of Firsts: from our colonization of America to our stand against slavery, from our participation in the Civil Rights movements to our steadfast belief that all are created equal regardless of any distinctions including sexual orientation.
+The UCC has a proud History of Firsts: first to colonize America; first to stand against slavery; first to participate in the Civil Rights movements; and first to hold to the steadfast belief that all are created equal, regardless of any distinctions, including sexual orientation.

-we believe in relationships.
+We believe in relationships.
 We believe in our relationship with God, who loves us unconditionally and who is willing to be in relationship with us if we just ask.
 We believe in the relationships of our human family, from whom we gain strength, support and love.
-And we believe relationships change, growing in ways that are expected and unexpected.
+We believe relationships change, growing in ways that are expected and unexpected.
 We believe spiritual journeys are unique and individual, and should always be nurtured.

-we believe in possibility.
-Our church is open to all discussions on belief, hearing different sides of issues allows us to explore and learn.
+We believe in possibility.
+Our church is open to all discussions on belief, as hearing different sides of issues allows us to explore and learn.
 We believe "God is Still Speaking."

 After nearly two years of study and prayer, First Congregational Church of Stratford voted to become an Open and Affirming church in June of 2008.

 Formed in 1957, the United Church of Christ is the result of the union of two Protestant denominations: the Congregational Christian Churches and the Evangelical and Reformed Church.
-Those of us from the New England area are probably most familiar with our Congregational roots - the Pilgrims of Plymouth Plantation (1620) and the Puritans of the Massachusetts Bay Colony (1629) considered founding colonies of the United States.
+Those of us from the New England area are probably most familiar with our Congregational roots - the Pilgrims of Plymouth Plantation (1620) and the Puritans of the Massachusetts Bay Colony (1629).

 1700’s: Our ancestral church is the first to ordain an African American minister, Lemuel Haynes.
 Congregationalists make the first act of civil disobedience in the United States, protesting an unfair tea tax and inspiring the Boston Tea Party.